hack-tramp/WNetWrap/README.md

 ## Downloading a file

 To download the contents of the request you simply add a third parameter to `HttpsRequest`.
-If this parameter value is `"dl"` then the file is downloaded with its original filename, otherwise the value provided will be the new file's name.
+If this parameter is `"dl"` then the file is downloaded with its original filename, otherwise the value provided will be the new file's name.
 For example, to download the CPR library: <br>
 ```c++
 resp my_response = HttpsRequest("https://github.com/whoshuu/cpr/archive/refs/tags/1.6.0.zip", my_request, "dl");
 ```